How to Obtain a Green Card for Child?

 Consular processing involves applying at a U.S. Department of State consulate outside of the United States to obtain a green card.

-For an immediate relative child to obtain a green card, consular processing will involve several steps, including the filing of Form I-130 with USCIS, submission of Form DS-260 and I-864 Affidavit of Support to the National Visa Center (NVC), an immigrant visa interview at a U.S. consulate, and the delivery of a “Visa Packet” to a U.S. Customs and Border Protection Officer upon the child’s arrival in the United States.
+For an immediate relative child to obtain a green card, consular processing will involve several steps, including the filing of Form I-130 with USCIS, submission of Form DS-260 and I-864 Affidavit of Support to the National Visa Center (NVC), having an immigration medical exam, an immigrant visa interview at a U.S. consulate, and the delivery of a “Visa Packet” (if any) to a U.S. Customs and Border Protection Officer upon the child’s arrival in the United States.

 In addition to the $535 filing fee for the Form I-130, there will also be a $325+$120 application processing fee charged by NVC and $220 immigrant fee charged by USCIS in connection with consular processing.